flutter/website/src/get-started/flutter-for/uikit-devs.md

 Flutter has a similar implementation, using a `Navigator` and `Routes`.
-A `Route` is an abstraction for a “screen” or “page” of an app, and a `Navigator` is a [widget][] that manages routes.
+A `Route` is an abstraction for a "screen" or "page" of an app, and a `Navigator` is a [widget][] that manages routes.
 A route roughly maps to a `UIViewController`.
 The navigator works in a similar way to the iOS